Free S&H For Orders Over $30

 • Energy used during physical activity

-Because inflammation and oxidative stress can influence metabolic efficiency, turmeric appears frequently in metabolic research topics.
+Because inflammation and oxidative stress can influence metabolic efficiency, turmeric appears frequently in metabolic research discussions.

 Why Turmeric Appears in Metabolic Research

-Curcumin has been extensively studied in laboratory and human settings for its potential influence on:
+Curcumin has been extensively studied in laboratory and human settings for its interaction with:

 • Inflammatory pathways that interact with metabolic processes

-• Oxidative stress, which may impact cellular energy
+• Oxidative stress, which may affect cellular energy systems

 • Fat metabolism enzymes in laboratory models